HomeResource LibraryCompanies AssessedPhibro Animal Health CorporationAnimal Pharmaceuticals Engagement

 Stewardship initiatives

-Encouragingly, the Phibro Academy now includes one course looking at solutions to reduce the need for antibiotics in poultry through digestive health and another on managing gastrointestinal disease in antibiotic-free broiler production.
+The Phibro Academy includes one course looking at solutions to reduce the need for antibiotics in poultry through digestive health and another on managing gastrointestinal disease in antibiotic-free broiler production.
 These courses help educate farmers about themes related to reduced antibiotic use.
-In 2023, Phibro also released 5 ‘You Herd Right’ podcast episodes related to best practices and strategies to consider when feeding and managing dairy cows.
+Phibro does not appear to have recently increased its course offering related to antibiotic stewardship.
+In 2023, Phibro also released six ‘You Herd Right’ podcast episodes related to best practices and strategies to consider when feeding and managing dairy cows.
 It is unclear how many of these episodes discuss topics that specifically help to reduce antibiotic use.

 D.1.2.
 The company does not disclose whether it supports AMR stewardship efforts to improve AMR surveillance or reduce antibiotic residues entering the environment from farms.